 Ek Hasina Thi / There was a Beautiful Girl (2004, India)

-This is sort of the Hindi version of Brokedown Palace (1999), but where Brokedown leaves lots of questions, this answers the lot.
+This is sort of a Hindi version of Brokedown Palace (1999), but where Brokedown leaves lots of questions, this answers the lot.

 The prison scenes are not unlike the US film, but are a bit less pleasant and there’s a bit more traditional prison conflict.
 They were filmed, it seems, at two Mumbai prisons (Arthur Road and Thane Central) and the Yerwade Central Prison in Pune.
 Other than the odd rat, the two-out cells seem comfortable enough, and there is only one nasty type, whom Sarika fights.
 This hardens her and propels her into combat mode.
 She lights a fire as a diversion and escapes in the ensuing confusion, and then goes looking for Karan, intent on revenge.
 It turns out that this is something she excels at.
 By the end of the film there are dead gangsters’ (and one lawyer’s) bodies piled up everywhere.
 There aren’t really enough prison bits to warrant it being called a prison movie, unfortunately, and as an action movie it’s a bit formulaic.
 But satisfying.

 Posted on May 18th, 2009 at 8:42 pm.
 Updated on April 18th, 2020 at 4:25 pm.